 diversity of the ecosystems they’d long been part of – in the absence of large

-predators (like wolves, that keep raccoon numbers in balance).
+predators (like wolves, that had kept raccoon numbers in balance).
+Raccoons weren't "invading" - but they were a problem.

 Benign and Malignant